CAS140 Beginning Access

-- Welcome to CAS140- Beginning Access.
-This class is a PC only class as Access is not compatible with Macintoshes.
-Please be advised we will use Access 2010 in this class, as other versions will not work with our assignments.
+- This class is a PC only class as Access is not compatible with Macs.
+Please be advised we will use Access 2010 in this class, as other versions may not work with our assignments.
+Students are managing with Access 2013 however.
 In this class, we will learn about and create the following: Creating and maintaining tables, reports, forms.
-Students will need to submit their Academic Integrity form, along with an introduction to the class and the first week's assignment by Friday evening in order to maintain standing in the class.

 - Course Specific Requirements:

 - This course requires the use of Access 2010.
 The textbook for this course is: Microsoft Access 2010: Complete, 1st Edition Gary B. Shelly; Philip J. Pratt; Mary Z. Last Textbook ISBN-10: 0-538-74862-1 Textbook ISBN-13: 978-0-538-74862-9 Older versions of the software will not be compatible.
 New textbooks purchased at the bookstore will come bundled with 180-day trial versions of the software.

 - Please be sure to read the Technical Requirements for this delivery mode.

 - Students with disabilities should notify their instructor if accommodations are needed to take this class.
 For information about technologies that help people with disabilities in taking Web based distance learning classes please visit the Office for Students with Disabilities website.

 - To register, you need the CRNs (ex.
 22398) of your selected classes.

 - Please note that for many courses, additional fees may apply.

 - To find textbooks, you need the CRN, Campus, Term & Course Number (ex.
 BA101).

 |CRN||Campus / Bldg / Rm||Time||Days||Dates|